 Schools that do not have mechanical ventilation systems can increase the amount of natural ventilation via a) open windows, doors, or skylight, b) roof ventilators, c) stacks, and d) specially designed inlet or outlet openings.
 Opening windows can help bring in fresh outdoor air and dilute and exhaust contaminants in the indoor air.
 Natural ventilation through windows can be effective but is dependent on factors that drive pressure differentials between outdoors and indoors, like wind pressure and stack (or buoyancy) effects.
 Therefore, airflow into the building, even with open windows, is not guaranteed.
 To help address this, schools can consider using window fans or box fans positioned in open windows to blow fresh outdoor air into the classroom via one window and indoor air out of the classroom via another window.
 Note that devices that simply recirculate the same indoor air without filtering it or replacing it with fresh air are not helpful in reducing any airborne virus present in the room (including most window air conditioning units, fans used in rooms with closed windows, and fan coils and radiators).

-Filtration in school buildings can help mitigate long-range airborne viral transmission by removing SARSCoV-2 from any air that is recirculated through the building.
-In buildings with mechanical ventilation systems, existing filters can be upgraded to filters with efficiency ratings of at least MERV 13 or the highest MERV rating the system can handle.
+Filtration in school buildings can help mitigate long-range airborne viral transmission by removing SARS-CoV-2 from air that is mechanically recirculated through the building.
+In buildings with mechanical ventilation systems, existing filters can be upgraded to filters with efficiency ratings of at least MERV 13 or the highest MERV rating the system can handle based on the pressure drop and system capacities (e.g., fan power).
 MERV ratings, developed by ASHRAE, indicate the percentage of particles and the sizes of particles that filters can remove from air passing through them.
 Filters with higher MERV ratings remove higher percentages of particles and more effectively remove small particles than filters with lower MERV ratings.
 Filters with MERV ratings of 13 or higher are recommended for SARS-CoV-2 by ASHRAE.
 Filters need to be periodically replaced and inspected to make sure they are sealed and fitted properly, with no gaps or air bypass.
 In some cases, if the airflow distribution system is not designed to handle a higher MERV filter, air could leak around the filter edges, compromising any benefit that might have even been gained from a lower MERV filter.

-Mechanical heating, ventilation, and air conditioning (HVAC) systems in buildings tend to get out of tune.
+Mechanical HVAC systems in buildings tend to get out of tune.
 Within several years of construction, ventilation airflows may change from how they were designed.
 Schools can ensure that there is adequate ventilation and filtration through a process of commissioning and testing.
 Commissioning is the process of checking HVAC performance to ensure that systems are operating as designed.
 Commissioning and testing should be performed by trained individuals and should be performed throughout the school year.

 In between commissioning events, there are several ways to test whether a classroom’s ventilation delivers sufficient outdoor air.
-In addition to working with trained experts, a school could quickly evaluate ventilation performance using carbon dioxide (CO2 ) as a proxy for ventilation using low-cost indoor air quality monitors.
+In addition to working with trained experts, a school could quickly evaluate ventilation performance using carbon dioxide (CO2) as a proxy for ventilation using low-cost indoor air quality monitors.
 In an unoccupied classroom, background CO2 would be approximately equal to the concentration of CO2 in the atmosphere: 410 ppm.
 When students and teachers are present in a classroom, they exhale CO2 into classroom air at a relatively constant rate causing CO2 to rise above the background concentration.
 At some point, the concentration of CO2 reaches an equilibrium based on the amount generated indoors, and the amount diluted by ventilation.
 This is called ‘steady-state’ and can be used as a quick indicator of ventilation performance.
-If the measured CO2 concentrations while students are present are mostly below 1,000 ppm, then the outdoor air ventilation is likely reaching acceptable minimums.
-Lower CO2 concentrations while students are present mean there is acceptable outdoor air ventilation rates; higher CO2 concentrations suggest other strategies for increasing outdoor air ventilation are needed.
+Lower CO2 concentrations while students are present suggest that outdoor air ventilation rates are acceptable; higher CO2 concentrations suggest other strategies are needed.
+Instructions for using a low-cost CO2 monitor to estimate classroom outdoor air ventilation rates can be found in this 5-step guide to checking ventilation rates in classrooms: https://schools.forhealth.org/ventilation-guide

-It is important to note that CO2 measurements are only useful when a full class of students is present; otherwise, ventilation will be overestimated.
-Also, while CO2 measurements are a good indicator of overall ventilation, they will not indicate whether other air cleaning interventions are effective.
-For example, if a classroom is operating portable air cleaners to remove the virus from air, viruses and other pollutants will be removed even if CO2 remains high because cleaners with HEPA filters are not designed to remove CO2 .
+It is important to note that while CO2 measurements are a good indicator of overall ventilation, they will not indicate whether other air cleaning interventions are effective.
+For example, if a classroom is operating portable air cleaners to remove the virus from air, viruses and other pollutants will be removed even if CO2 remains high because cleaners with HEPA filters are not designed to remove CO2.

 Additional air quality controls can be considered, including maintaining higher humidity and air cleaning with ultraviolet germicidal irradiation (UVGI).
 Because these controls require great care in implementation, they are listed in this separate section as advanced considerations.
 Schools that consider these approaches should consult with outside technical experts.

 People’s physiological defenses against respiratory viral infection function best in mid-range humidity levels.
 Humidity also impacts environmental quality: dry environments are associated with higher incidence of some viral infections, such as influenza, but too much humidity can increase the presence of mites and lead to mold growth.
-While positive impacts of humidification on COVID-19 have not been determined, avoiding dry conditions in buildings is generally thought to be effective as a risk reduction strategy in buildings.
 ASHRAE suggests that maintaining relative humidity between 40% and 60% may help reduce COVID-19 infection rates.
+Note that most buildings cannot easily adjust humidity with existing systems, and that ventilation and filtration should be prioritized.
 For more information on indoor relative humidity and temperature combination setpoints within this relative humidity range that are aimed at providing a healthy as well as a comfortable environment for occupants, for winter and summer operation, refer to the ASHRAE’s Pandemic Task Force’s reopening plan for schools and universities.

 UVGI is an air cleaning technology that is sometimes used in buildings.
 UVGI uses low-wavelength ultraviolet light (UVC light) to destroy viruses.
 UVGI has been shown to be effective in disinfecting surfaces and air from bacteria and viruses such as influenza.
 In buildings, this technology is usually deployed as upper room UVGI to destroy airborne virus in the upper airspace of a room or as UVGI in supply air ducts to destroy airborne virus present in recirculated air.
 UVGI may be able to reduce exposures to airborne COVID-19.
 In order for UVGI to be effective, there must be sufficient contact time between the virus and the UV light; this often presents a challenge for installing an effective in-duct UVGI system.
 Similarly, upper room UVGI works best when the air in a room is well mixed so that airborne virus emitted by people in the lower portion of the room is lofted into the upper airspaces where it can be treated.
 Other potential issues with UVGI in schools include cost, maintenance, and potential health concerns of inadvertent UV exposures.
 In general, UVGI should be further discussed with an expert before consideration for use in a school.